 Eat, drink & be merry

-Obviously, the pandemic is affecting a lot of hospitality businesses.
+Obviously, the pandemic has affected lots of hospitality businesses and many are still short-staffed.
 Be prepared to book well in advance for restaurants and wait in long lines for take-out.
-Sometimes it’s just safer to be away from big congregations of people – hooray for beach picnics!
-Here are some of the places where we ate, drank and loved throughout our Hawaii itinerary.
+Here are some of the places where we ate, drank and loved throughout our 10-day Hawai’i itinerary.

 - Basalt – Mid-range restaurant and bar for dinner in Waikiki.
 Good value prix fixe.